MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Mexico/how-to-manage-customer-credit-information.md

   - "fr-ca"
 ---
 # How to: Manage Customer Credit Information
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can add comments to customer credit information.
+In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, you can add comments to customer credit information.
 You can also hold and block customers with bad credit before shipping or invoicing occurs.

 ### To add comments to customer credit information